Objective Momentum Barriers in Wall Turbulence: Results

-It can be seen in Figure \ref{fig:TNTI3} that UMZ interfaces with relatively low diffusive momentum flux do not correspond with momentum barrier structures.
+It can be seen in Figure \ref{fig:TNTI3} that streamwise velocity contours interfaces with relatively low diffusive momentum flux do not correspond with momentum transport limiting structures.
 Indeed, all $u/u_{cl}$ interfaces travel transverse to multiple vortex cores (including that highlighted in Figure \ref{fig:StraightestContour_Downsample_Compare}) and meander in and out of high stretching regions.
-In the $\Psi$ and $\Psi_{N}$ plots, we can see the surface derived from the minima between the two largest PDF peaks, $u/u_{cl}=0.88$, does not provide an even locally minimal momentum flux as has been suggested in UMZ theory.
-The steady increase in $\Psi_{\mathrm{N}}$ and decrease in $\Psi$ for increasing $u$ shows the dominant influence of barrier field magnitude on $\Psi$ and a consistent lack of momentum barrier tangency.
+In the $\Psi$ and $\Psi_N$ plots, we can see the surface derived from the minima between the two largest PDF peaks, $u/u_{cl}=0.88$, does not provide an even locally minimal momentum flux as has been suggested.
+The steady increase in $\Psi_{\mathrm{N}}$ and decrease in $\Psi$ for increasing $u$ shows the dominant influence of barrier field magnitude on $\Psi$ and a lack of momentum barrier tangency.
 In fact, the spanning velocity level surface with minimum momentum flux occurs at $u/u_{cl}=0.99$ which is well inside the less turbulent region of the flow.
-Of note, the quiescent core, $u/u_{cl}=0.95$, interface does indeed appear adjacent to the dominant channel core PDF peak, as suggested by \citet{Kwon2014}.
-However, as already mentioned, this fact is significant neither for its momentum blocking ability nor for its ability to reveal material structures.
+Of note, the quiescent core, $u/u_{cl} =0.95$, interface does indeed appear adjacent to the dominant channel core PDF peak, as suggested by \citet{Kwon2014}.
+However, the $\Psi$ and $\Psi_N$ and plots shows no indication of significant momentum transport organizing structures and no indication which velocity isosurfaces exist inside or on the border of a momentum-organizing zonal-structure.
+That is, there is no evidence of shear-layers of localized vorticity that concentrate or minimize momentum transport between UMZs.

-Each panel in Figure \ref{fig:TRA_UMZ_Angles} shows the normalized inner product of respective isosurface normals with the momentum barrier vector field $\mathbf{x}^{\prime}=\Delta\mathbf{v}$.
+Each panel in Figure \ref{fig:TRA_UMZ_Angles} shows the normalized inner product of respective isosurface normals with the momentum barrier field vector $\Delta\mathbf{v}$.
 As before, values around zero in the PDFs indicate an alignment of isosurfaces with true streamsurfaces of the momentum barrier equation.
 The top left panel shows a familiar peak around 0 for the MTB interface, confirming that the low momentum flux calculated across this interface is aided by its close alignment with a set of invariant manifolds of the barrier equation.
 There are impressively few isonormal vectors lying outside this peak even with the algorithm balancing strict coincidence invariance under the barrier equation with computational simplicity and moderate curvature.